amcs1729/Attention-Guided-Low-light-Image-Enhancement/README.md

 ### The Loss function
 What makes this model much better is a combined loss function.
 It combines-
-* VGG Loss - The output image produced by the model and the original bright image are fed into a VGG
+* VGG Loss - The output image produced by the model and the original bright image are fed into a VGG model with the last fully connected layer removed and take the output of 'block3_conv4'.

 ## References